ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 Also for the OPI we need constants:

 - `OPI`: Value is the directory names in which the OPI link panels are stored.
-E.g. on CRISP this is set to CRISP and the pnales are in `<GUI OPIs>\resources\reflectometry\crisp`.
+E.g. on CRISP this is set to CRISP and the panels are in `<GUI OPIs>\resources\reflectometry\crisp`.
 This allows for different instruments and configs to have different front panels.

 ### Arguments